-InterpretBank is a desktop application for Windows and macOS that you download and install on your computer.
+InterpretBank is a desktop application that you download and install on your Windows or macOS computer.
 InterpretBank also offers a WebApp associated with your Desktop installation.
-You can create a personal account, upload your database to the WebApp and access your glossaries from any device using your Webbrowser.
+You can create a Cloud Account, synchronize your Desktop database with the WebApp and access your glossaries from any device, for example a Tablet or a mobile, using your Web Browser.

-There are several Views.
-Each view covers a specific use of the software:
+There are four main views in InterpretBanks.
+Each view covers a specific use of the tool, click on the icons to switch view:

 EDIT: to create and modify your glossary